Ever wondered if there are actual survival uses for survival blankets?

 The Fascinating History Of Survival Blankets

-Once they created Mylar and saw how useful it was, they offered to license it for use to NASA.
+Once they created Mylar and saw how useful it was, they offered to license it to NASA for their use.

 NASA was thrilled to begin using Mylar.
-The reason they liked it so much was because it is:
+They liked it so much because it is:

 And what they discovered blew them away.

 Researchers figured out Mylar could do things other materials only dreamed of.